JCFalkenberg/Stitch/README.md

 ## Installation
 Simply add the git url to Swift Package Manager in Xcode 11

 ## Credits
-Stitch was created by [Elizabeth Siemer](https://twitter.com/_woebetide_), originally modified from [Seam](https://github.com/) by [Nofel Mahmood](https://twitter.com/NofelMahmood) but it has been nearly completely rewritten.
+Stitch was created by [Elizabeth Siemer](https://twitter.com/_woebetide_), based on a heavily modified by me fork of [Seam](https://github.com/nofelmahmood/Seam) by [Nofel Mahmood](https://twitter.com/NofelMahmood) but it has been nearly completely rewritten.

 ## Contact
 Follow Elizabeth on [Twitter](http://twitter.com/_woebetide) and [GitHub](http://github.com/nofelmahmood) or email her at elizabeth@darkchocolatesoftware.com